 Learn all about what it means to visit Grand Canyon National Park in June

 June is the warmest, driest month of the year in Grand Canyon National Park.
 It’s also one of the most popular, as it marks the beginning of the busy summer tourist season.
-June is a great month for visiting the South Rim or the North Rim, for white water rafting, and for hiking the Corridor trails (South Kaibab, Bright Angel and North Kaibab.)
+June is a great month for visiting the South Rim or the North Rim, for white water rafting, and for hiking the popular Corridor trails (South Kaibab, Bright Angel, and North Kaibab.)

 Benefits of Visiting in JUNE

 The biggest benefit of visiting the Grand Canyon in June is that the weather on both rims is wonderful and chances of rain are very slim.
 While the park is famed for its intense heat (rightly so in the canyon), the rims are a mountainous alpine environment where the temperature in the summer never becomes sweltering.
 Even earlier in the season in March, April, and May when the weather inside the canyon is kinder, the chances of rain (or in some of those months, snow) on the rims is greater.
 The rain has the possibility not only to prevent activities but also to cloud (literally) your view of the canyon.
 In June however, you are not likely to have any precipitation and your time on the rims will be lovely.
 June is also a great time for rafting the Colorado River, as the temperatures in the canyon are 100+ degrees, making the frigid water feel quite refreshing.
 The lack of rainfall in June makes this month better for rafting than July or August as the latter months are monsoon season which can cause flash flooding to block side hikes and create more treacherous rapids than you bargained for.